GuruKathryn/GuruKathryn/README.md

 - 👋 Hi, I’m @GuruKathryn
 - 👀 I’m interested in Blockchain and Substrate
-- 🌱 I’m currently learning about the Blockchain Industry
+- 🌱 I’m currently creating dApps in ink for the Geode Blockchain
-- 💞️ I’m looking to collaborate on Blockchain and Substrate
+- 💞️ I’m looking to collaborate on Geode Blockchain Apps
 - 📫 How to reach me ...
 BlockAndPurpose.com
+- See more at GeodeChain.com and get involved!

 <!---
 GuruKathryn/GuruKathryn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.